Technologies Available for License

 Description

-The invention describes two reactive ion etching processes for sectioning by etching of monolayer and multilayer materials.
-The first process is based on use of a combination of fluorine, oxygen and other halogen gases.
-The second process is based on use of a combination of fluorine, oxygen and other halogen gases.
-The silicide-based or organo-metallic monolayer that can be etched are WSi2, VSi2, MoSi2, Si, Mo, Ni, Al2O3 , or W. The silicide-based or organo-metallic multilayer that can be etched include WSi2/Si, W/Si, W/B4C, W/C, Mo/Si, MoSi2/Si, Mo/B4C, Ni/B4C, Al2O3/B4C, VSi2/Si.
+This invention describes mainly two reactive ion etching processes for sectioning by etching of monolayer and multilayer materials.
+The etching processes use a combination of fluorine, oxygen and other halogen gases.
+The main differences are about the gases, temperature or the number of steps involved into the etching processes.
+The silicide-based or organo-metallic monolayers that can be etched are WSi2, VSi2, MoSi2, Si, Mo, Ni, Al2O3, or W. The silicide-based or organo-metallic multilayer that can be etched include WSi2/Si, W/Si, W/B4C, W/C, Mo/Si, MoSi2/Si, Mo/B4C, Ni/B4C, Al2O3/B4C, VSi2/Si.

 Benefits